 Specifically, this article looks at some of the negative aspects of communication, when you are autistic.
 Sorry to focus on the negative, for a moment – but it warrants confrontation and consideration!

-“Other people of all neurologies may find you as an autistic individual irritating; it’s a bitter pill to swallow, when you’re just being yourself…”
+“Other people of all neurologies may find you as an autistic individual to be on a different wavelength; it’s a bitter pill to swallow, when you’re just being yourself…”

 A difference in processing mechanisms (and therefore communication styles) is one of the key facets of being autistic, and it goes hand-in-hand with challenges in the field of socialisation.

-Let’s be blunt here – if you are autistic, other people of all neurologies, not just neurotypical (NT), may find you odd / quirky / annoying / irritating.
+Let’s be blunt here – if you are autistic, other people of all neurologies, may find you quirky / on a different wavelength.
 It’s a bitter pill to swallow when you’re just being yourself.
+(Read about the ‘double empathy problem’ below).

-Here’s why I think autists can seem irritating to other individuals: (Read about the author of this blog HERE).
+Here’s why I think autists can seem on a different wavelength to other individuals: (Read about the author of this blog HERE).

 It’s Not OK of course.
 It’s not OK for autists to constantly feel belittled, or that as they can’t get their interactions ‘right’ with people, what’s the point of trying?
 It is not OK for NTs to roll their eyes at their autistic colleagues if they’re pedantic about a certain issue, and it’s not OK to leave the autist out of a workplace lunchtime drinks session, because the autist ‘goes on about’ a special interest longer than their peers may do.
 But it happens.
 And it is foolhardy not to acknowledge that these interactions and challenges happen.
 More than that, as an autist, knowing WHY people are irritated by us helps us understand the process, and feel less of a failure.
 Communication is a two way street, and there are simply many mixed messages and social communication differences going on at any given time.